|Oracle® Database High Availability Best Practices

 DISK_ASYNCH_IO initialization parameter to

 Note that if you are using Oracle ASM, it performs I/O asynchronously by default.

-With flashback enabled, set the LOG_BUFFER initialization parameter to minimum of 8 MB, or 32 MB for databases with 4GB or higher SGAs.
-If you are using Oracle Data Guard with asynchronous redo transport, you may need to increase the value of the LOG_BUFFER parameter to avoid disk I/Os to online redo logs.
+LOG_BUFFER to a minimum of 128 MB if you are using Oracle Data Guard with asynchronous redo transport and redo generation rate is higher than 20, because you may need to increase the value of the LOG_BUFFER parameter to avoid disk I/Os to online redo logs.
 Refer to Chapter 9, "Configuring Oracle Data Guard," for details.